hlucco/node-spotify/README.md

 ## API Keys

 To use this package you will both a client id and a client secret from Spotify.
 These keys can be obtained from [spotify](https://developer.spotify.com/documentation/web-api/quick-start/).
-These keys are required on initialization of a `SpotifyService`.
+Keys are required on initialization of a `SpotifyService`.

 ## Getting Started